v0.21.0

 The Remix compiler can automatically remove server code from the browser bundles.
 Our strategy is actually pretty straightforward, but requires you to follow some rules.

-Consider a route module that exports loader
+Consider a route module that exports loader, meta, and a component:

 import { useLoaderData } from "remix";